KonradCzarny/Bot_Kondono/README.md

 # Bot_Kondono
-Discord bot written in C# using Discord.NET wrapper
+A simple discord bot written in C# using Discord.NET wrapper

 HOW TO LAUNCH: